 The old town of Tübingen

-The historic centre of Tübingen is a lovingly restored medieval centre with the typical atmosphere of a university town.
-Our walking tour started from the plane tree avenue on a small island in the centre.
-Along the waterfront, we were happy to see one of the most famous picturesque places in Tübingen, the colourful houses built in the Middle Ages on the city wall above the river Neckar, which created this distinctive waterfront.
+The historic heart of Tübingen is a charmingly restored medieval centre, exuding the distinctive vibe of a university town.
+Our walking adventure kicked off at the plane tree avenue on a quaint island in the middle.
+At the waterfront, we were happy to see one of Tübingen’s most renowned and picturesque spots – the colourful medieval houses perched atop the city wall, overlooking the Neckar River.

-There are several good restaurants along the waterfront.
-After having lunch in the Mexico restaurant, we headed to the castle (Schloss Hohentübingen).
-Then, we wandered through the market square and visited city hall.
-The old town of Tübingen is also famous for its numerous half-timbered houses.
+Several excellent restaurants are along the waterfront.
+After a satisfying lunch at Mexico restaurant, we made our way to the castle (Schloss Hohentübingen).
+Later, we meandered through the market square and explored the city hall.
+Tübingen’s old town is also renowned for its abundance of half-timbered houses.

 Metzingen outlet